-Before his mother died, Broward sheriff’s deputies were called to the Cruz family home 39 times since 2010, according to documents obtained by CNN.
+Before Lynda Cruz died, Broward sheriff’s deputies were called to the Cruz family home 39 times since 2010, according to documents obtained by CNN.

 The sheriff’s office received a range of emergency calls that included reports of a mentally ill person, child/elderly abuse, a domestic disturbance and a missing person.

-There were 20 calls for service over the past “few years” pertaining to Cruz, according to Broward County Sheriff Scott Israel.
+Broward County Sheriff Scott Israel said Friday there were 20 calls for service over the past “few years” pertaining to Nikolas Cruz.

 Suspect ‘remorseful,’ attorney says

 Cruz is being held without bond after he attended via video a brief hearing Thursday in Broward County court.